Quintrell-11/configure-ad/README.md

 </p>
 <p>
   For the sake of the lab I created 2 virtual machines.
 1 to act as a computer and the other; the server it will connect to.
-When creating VM's the components of the machines will often be created automatically, but to make it so there is seamless interaction I created a (Resource Group), and (Virtual Network) that both Virtual machines will share.
+When creating VM's the components of the machines will often be created automatically, but to make it so there is seamless interaction between the a (VM's) I created a (Resource Group) and (Virtual Network) that both Virtual machines will share.
   My last step in this process was making one of my (VM's) a server and I did that by changing its private ip address from (Dynamic) to (Static) form within the network interface.
 Now I have 2 uniqe (VM's) to run simulations.
 (Client1 and DC-1)

 </p>